mnot/I-D/draft-nottingham-http-availability-hints.md

 {::boilerplate bcp14-tagged}

-# Defining Availability Hints
+# Defining Availability Hints {#define}

+Availability hints need to be specified for each individual content negotiation axis that they might apply to.
+An availability hint specification needs to:
+* Define how to convey the

+# Processing Availability Hints {#process}

-# Availability Hint Definitions
+# Availability Hint Definitions {#definitions}

 ## Content Encoding